Updated July 2017

-Ideally, solar panels face directly into the sun at all times.
-This was often done in the early days of solar by using costly and complex tracking mechanisms.
-Solar panel prices have since fallen so much however that it is far cheaper to accept that some loss and add more solar capacity to compensate.
+Ideally, solar panels face directly into the sun and was often done using costly tracking systems.
+It is now, however, simpler and cheaper to add more solar capacity to compensate.

 Full details of every aspect of this (for homes and properties) is covered in my book Solar Success.